UCR-Robotics/ee144/docs/lab4.rst

     touch forward_kinematics.py
     gedit forward_kinematics.py

-- Please copy and paste the following code.
+- Please copy and paste the following code, and complete the ``forward_kinematics`` function in this file.

   .. literalinclude:: ../scripts/forward_kinematics.py
     :language: python

-- Please complete the ``forward_kinematics`` function in this file.

-- We also provide a testing script.
+- We provide another script for testing.

   .. code-block:: bash